Skip to main content

 A photo of green line trolley cars at a GLX testing facility.
 The train on the left is new, and the one on the right is old.
 They are both elevated on rails inside of a brightly lit warehouse

-In August 2022, the MBTA launched the Quality, Compliance & Oversight Office (QCO) to respond to, implement, and oversee the Federal Transit Administration’s (FTA) findings and directives in the Safety Management Inspection (SMI) report.
+In August 2022, the MBTA launched the Quality, Compliance & Oversight (QCO) office to respond to, implement, and oversee the Federal Transit Administration’s (FTA's) findings and directives in the Safety Management Inspection (SMI) report.

-The QCO will report publicly every month to the MBTA Board of Directors meetings on progress toward implementing the FTA’s directives.
+QCO reports publicly every month to the MBTA Board of Directors meetings on progress toward implementing the FTA’s directives.

-Katie Choe leads the QCO and reports directly to the General Manager in order to implement all of the FTA’s recommended actions.
+Meredith Sandberg leads QCO and reports directly to the General Manager in order to implement all of the FTA’s recommended actions.

 The FTA Report